 - Use fewer paper towels and napkins by using cloth napkins, dishtowels and sponges in the kitchen and dining room.

 - Avoid using disposable goods (paper plates, cups, etc.)

-- Refill your old water bottle from the tap and use it again.
+- Refill your old water bottle and use it again.

 - Turn your trash into art – be creative!